-Number 2 and 3 show disposable surgical masks.
-I would have these types of masks on hand to give to clients who arrive at your practice in loose face coverings.
+Number 2 shows disposable surgical masks.
+I would have these types of masks on hand to give to clients who arrive at your practice in loose face coverings or cloth masks.
 These masks will give you and the client more protection from respiratory droplets.
-The cone shaped mask is more expensive but offers more protection as it fits more snugly around the face.
 Have your client wear the mask off of your facility and dispose of it in a closed trashcan when they get home.

-Purchase two N95 respiratory masks.
-Respirator masks are sturdy and can be recycled.
-Place one of the masks on your face before your massage shift and wear it for a full shift at the clinic.
-Remove it properly (discussed next) and place it directly into a paper sack.
+Currently, the CDC recommends the purchase of 5 N95 masks.
+Wear one mask for a shift at the massage clinic Remove it properly (discussed next) and place it directly into a paper sack.
 Seal up the paper sack and place the sack where air will circulate around it.

-If COVID-19 infected respiratory droplets are on the mask they will die on the surface of the mask in about 17 hours inside the paper sack.
-The next day, wear your second mask giving the first mask plenty of time to air.
+The next day, wear your second mask, and the next, your third mask and so forth.
+If SARS-CoV-2 is present on the mask it will die before you use the mask again.
 Continue to recycle your masks like this until they show signs of wear and no longer conform to your face.

 How to Put On and Take Off the Mask Properly